MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 Overwrite

  > - standard output

  < - standard input

  2> - standard error

 Commands with a double bracket do not overwrite the destination’s existing contents.

 Append

   >> - standard output

   << - standard input

   2>> - standard error

 PIPE '|'

 Pipes are used to redirect a stream from one program to another

 example

-$ ls /home/desktop | grep user.txt               // it will send first command input to second and display the result
+$ ls /home/desktop | grep user.txt               // it will send first command input to second and display the result.

-filters used by pipe
+**filters used by pipe**